 Bols also produces Genever, which is a gin-like alcohol that is well known throughout Amsterdam.
 The regular Genever is made out of a distillate of corn, wheat and rye which is blended with juniper and brought to an alcohol content of 42%.
 The Bols master distiller has discovered through much trial that this is the optimum concentration of alcohol for mixing.
 Bols Genever is a smooth, neutral tasting spirit that I prefer in taste to vodka for making mixed drinks.

 Bols also produces Barrel Aged Genevers.
 The Barrel Aged Genevers are older and more complex in taste than their younger cousins.
 They remind me a lot of some of our favorite Scotch Whiskys.

 As an added bonus, if you visit the house of Bols in Amsterdam, you can purchase any of the Bols products (many of which might be hard if not impossible to get in your home country).

 Needless to say by the end of our tasting in the awesome mirrored bar in the House of Bols, we were feeling pretty darned good.

 An interesting bit of trivia: Rumor has it that the English came over to Amsterdam waaay back when and tried Bols Genever.
 They liked it so much that they tried to recreate it when they got back to England.

 They took the juniper flavor from the Genever and instead of coming out with something similar, they invented Gin.

-Many cocktails, such as the Collins and the Holland House were originally created using Bols Genever, and the fact that Genever today is produced using a recipe that is very close to the original allows these recipes to be enjoyed exactly the way that their creators intended them to be enjoyed all those long years ago.
+Many cocktails, such as the Collins and the Holland House were originally created using Bols Genever.
+Genever today is produced using a recipe that is very close to the original which allows these recipes to be enjoyed exactly the way that their creators intended them to be enjoyed all those long years ago.